 ---|

-Free Course on Disability Awareness and SupportThe goal of the free Disability Awareness & Support course is to promote equal opportunity and the full participation of students with disabilities in higher education by helping participants advance their awareness of the meaning of accessibility in education.
+University of Pittsburgh Free Course on Disability Awareness and SupportThe goal of the free Disability Awareness & Support course is to promote equal opportunity and the full participation of people with disabilities in higher education by helping participants advance their awareness of the meaning of accessibility in education.
 Participants will gain competence and confidence in working with students by focusing on legislation, universal design, and assistive technologies.
-This MOOC is taught by Dr. Mary Goldberg from Pitt’s School of Health and Rehabilitation Sciences. |
+This course is taught by Dr. Mary Goldberg from the University of Pittsburgh School of Health and Rehabilitation Sciences. |